The Vermont Statutes Online

 (2) “Community development” means the economic and social development of communities through commercial and industrial development, creating job opportunities and training for rural residents, and providing better housing, health, educational, recreational, and other rural community facilities.

-(3) “Cooperative” means a corporation organized under this chapter or which becomes subject to this chapter in the manner hereinafter provided.
+(3) “Cooperative” means a corporation organized under this chapter or that becomes subject to this chapter in the manner provided for in this chapter.

 (4) “Energy” includes electrical, propane, natural gas, fossil fuels, and other forms of energy.